-https://www.youtube.com/watch?v=oUdEYBIVz1Q
+https://youtu.be/oUdEYBIVz1Q

-[This new video (2018) shows you the specific items that will allow you to ground your Ethernet connection if you do not have access to an electrical ground in your home.
+[This video shows you the specific items that will allow you to ground your Ethernet connection if you do not have access to an electrical ground in your home.
 You will need two shielded CAT-7 or CAT-6 cables, a ground adapter, a gator-to-gator clip, a 50' extension cable and a thin 2' copper stake that you can buy for about \$2 at your local hardware store or from LessEMF.
 The total cost for this setup is approximately \$75.
 If you create your own system, just make sure you have metal-to-metal all the way to the ground outside and that the electric fields at your computer are below 2 V/m.]